Midwest

 Empty column

-The statewide energy code for commercial building construction is 2021 IECC with amendments.
-Establishing Policies
+The statewide energy code for commercial building construction is 2024 IECC and ASHRAE 90.1-2022 with amendments.

 Buildings and Efficiency